 How to Cook Garbanzo Beans:

 Forgot to soak your garbanzo beans?
-Simply add the amount of water listed on the package with ¼ teaspoon of baking soda (to help soften the beans) and cook on low for 6 to 8 hours, or on high for 4 hours.
+Simply add the garbanzo beans, the amount of water listed on the package with ¼ teaspoon of baking soda (to help soften the beans) and cook on low in a crock pot or slow cooker for 6 to 8 hours, or on high for 4 hours.
 Another great way to cook garbanzo beans is to use a pressure cooker.

 What is Trace-ability?

 Each bag of food comes with a special lot code that allows you to see the dates we planted and harvested your food, pictures of the growing crop and more.
 All of our products are certified Kosher Parve, Non-GMO Project Verified and our farming methods are Certified Sustainable by the Food Alliance.
-Our foods are different because Steve & Kevin Mader plant, harvest, clean and package at our own facilities in Washington State - there are few if any companies that can track your food and the details of your food back to the field
+Our foods are different because Steve & Kevin Mader plant, harvest, clean and package at our own facilities in Washington State - there are few if any companies that can track your food and the details of your food back to the field, like we do.

 The Mader family grows, cleans, packages and ships all of our products direct from us to you.
 Our cleaning plant was designed for quality not quantity and has cleaned legumes and grains for the international market and domestic consumption.
 Our garbanzo beans are appealing to our consumers because of their nutrition, aesthetics and trace-ability to our farm fields.
 We care for our crops from beginning to end and care for our customers.
 We practice the most sustainable environmentally friendly farming practices available.
 We are happy to answer any questions you may have - that is why we are here to promote farm to table at it’s finest and to allow you to really know how your food is produced.

 ¹ Mateljan, George.
 "Garbanzo Beans (chickpeas)."
 Garbanzo Beans (chickpeas).
 The World's Healthiest Foods, 17 June 2016.
 Web.
 17 June 2016.